-When I was younger I would get 4, maybe 5, video games a year.
+When I was younger, I would be gifted a few new video games a year.
 Christmas and birthdays would each bring one brand new title, wrapped in cellophane and with that – mmm – new game smell.
 I’d play the heck out of them then trade them in to get my hands on as many other games as possible through the year.

-Given that my access to new titles was limited, I’d try and find video games with either a lot of replay value (Fifa, WWF games, Tekken, Gran Turismo) or games with a lot of content.
-And by “a lot of content” I mean “stupidly long play times” to tide me over until the next time I’d be gifted a game.
+Given that my access to new titles was limited, I’d try and find video games with either a lot of replay value (Fifa, WWF games, Tekken, Gran Turismo), or games with a lot of content.
+And by “a lot of content” I mean “stupidly long play times” which would tide me over until the next time I’d be gifted a game.

-I have no regrets about the time I spent sitting 2 feet in front of the screen wrapped in a duvet, but as I have grown older, the realities of life have crept up on me.
-Employment, marriage, the birth of my daughter, responsibilities — needless to say, my game time has become more and more limited as the years have passed.
+I have no regrets about the time I spent sitting 2 feet in front of the screen wrapped in a duvet trying to eke out every moment from a game, but as I have grown older, the realities of life have taken a toll.
+Work, marriage, kids, responsibilities — needless to say, my game time has become more and more limited as the years have passed.

-The birth of my daughter brought about a change to the way I game.
+The birth of my children brought about a change in the way I game.
 Gone were the leisurely strolls through game worlds speaking to every NPC possible and raiding every chest my beady eyes could find, replaced with solely racing through the main story and a few key side quests.

 Being limited to an hour or two of game time every 3 or 4 days has meant that I rarely feel rooted in the universe of the game I’m playing.
 I’m no longer an inhabitant of these worlds; I’m a visitor on a fleeting visit.
 My experience feels disjointed and, thus, I’ve found myself starting to care less about the little details hidden away by the game designers to create a living, breathing world, and more about just “getting through” the games I have.

-Having an intimidating list of games to play on Steam thanks to those pesky sales has only increased the anxiety to complete as many games as possible as quickly as possible.
+Having an intimidating backlog of games to play on Steam thanks to those pesky sales has only increased the impetus to complete as many games as possible as quickly as possible.

 I have managed to convince myself that focusing on the main story is the best way to experience the “best bits,” and I have used that to justify skipping the side missions that often reveal the real charm of the universe I’m temporarily inhabiting.

-In all honestly, this has helped me to get through my Pile of Shame relatively efficiently, as I’m finally down to less than 100 games to play.
+In all honesty, this has helped me to get through my pile of shame relatively efficiently, as I’m finally down to less than 100 games to play.
 Yes, 100…and, yes, that is an achievement.

-But if you were to ask me even routine questions about the games I have been playing, I’d probably have forgotten or completely skipped over some key details in my haste to complete the story and move on.
+But if you were to ask me even routine questions about the games I have played, I’d probably have forgotten or completely skipped over some key details in my haste to complete the story and move on.

 It’s ironic that I don’t remember all of the details in Remember Me, but it isn’t the developer’s fault; it’s mine.

 Remember Me is just one example; I’d say my recollection of 99% of games I have played over the two years would be the same.
-The main character is X, the setting is Y, the reason for the main quest was Z and, if I’m lucky, I’ll remember that the main bad guy was called Z and I killed him in some epic set piece.
+The main character is X, the setting is Y, the reason for the main quest was Z and, if I’m lucky, I’ll remember that the main bad guy was called Z and I killed him in some epic set-piece.
 The adventure and experience up until that final moment are mostly lost on me.
+They’re minor details.